Culture and Art

 Creation of the Cultural Heart of the City

-Our discoveries and experiences at ARK Hills inspired a new vision - the “creation of the cultural heart of the city”.
-This concept blossomed into “Roppongi Hills” – an ambitious development project offering a scope of urban functionality that goes far beyond ARK Hills and encompasses every domain of life from office, residential and retail to relaxation, recreation, education and medical care.
-It is a city that promotes diverse encounters, exchange, interaction and collaboration which are essential to the vital development of an knowledge and information society.
-Symbolizing the town's role as the heart of culture, the upper floors of Mori Tower are devoted to an impressive array of cultural facilities, including Mori Art Museum (world-class contemporary art museum), ROPPONGI HILLS CLUB (private membership club), Academyhills (a continuing education institution for adults) and a private membership library.
+Our discoveries and experiences at ARK Hills inspired a new vision – the “creation of the cultural heart of the city.”
+This concept blossomed into Roppongi Hills – an ambitious development offering a scope of urban functionality that goes far beyond ARK Hills and encompasses every domain of life, from office, residential and retail to relaxation, recreation, education and medical care.
+It is a complex that promotes diverse encounters, exchange, interaction and collaboration essential to the vital development of a knowledge and information society.
+Symbolizing the complex's role as the heart of culture, the upper floors of Mori Tower are filled with an impressive array of cultural facilities, including Mori Art Museum (world-class contemporary art museum), ROPPONGI HILLS CLUB (private membership club), and Academyhills (educational institution for adults and private membership library; closed in June 2024).

 Roppongi Hills also incorporates diverse functions for the communication of information both in Japan and abroad.
 While home to conventional electronic media including a television network and a radio station, Roppongi Hills also has strategically embraced the concept of itself as a new media (town media) and is communicating information born from the unique synergy of its hardware and software.
 Constantly producing new knowledge, information and technology and igniting new movements, Roppongi Hills is a global gateway of creativity and a town of endless stimulation.